Creamy Pesto Pasta with Shrimp

 Just like Forrest and Jenny, shrimp and pesto go together like peas and carrots.

 Seafood pairs perfectly with bright flavors.
-Think about how often you see fish, shrimp and other shellfish served with citrus and herbs, like in my Chipotle Lime Shrimp Soft Tacos.
+Think about how often you see fish, shrimp and other shellfish served with citrus and herbs, like in my Chipotle Lime Shrimp Soft Tacos or these tilapia recipes.

 The brightness of the basil pesto is the perfect partner to the shrimp in this easy pasta dish.